tendermint/tendermint/spec/p2p/v0.34/addressbook.md

 The `MarkBad` method marks a peer as bad and bans it for a period of time.

-It is invoked by the [PEX reactor](pex-protocol.md#misbehavior), with banning time of 24 hours, in the following cases:
+This method is only invoked within the PEX reactor, with a banning time of 24 hours, for the following reasons:

-- When PEX requests are received too often from a peer
-- When an invalid PEX response is received from a peer
-- When an unsolicited PEX response is received from a peer
+- A peer misbehaves in the [PEX protocol](pex-protocol.md#misbehavior)
 - When the `maxAttemptsToDial` limit (`16`) is reached for a peer
 - If an `ErrSwitchAuthenticationFailure` error is returned when dialing a peer